MailTape/MailTape-v1/_posts/2015-01-25-Les-Gordon.md

 description: "This Sunday, we bring you an amalgam of ambient  and downtempo with our newly found French artist, Les Gordon. "
 ---

-<p id="introduction">This Sunday, we bring you an amalgam of ambient  and downtempo with our newly found French artist, [Les Gordon] (https://fr-fr.facebook.com/pages/Les-Gordon/279442925425521 "Les Gordon on Facebook")
+<p id="introduction">This Sunday, we bring you an amalgam of ambient  and downtempo with our newly found French artist, [Les Gordon](https://fr-fr.facebook.com/pages/Les-Gordon/279442925425521 "Les Gordon Facebok").
 This entrancing selection gives you a look at how Downtempo has nestled itself among a wider audience while artists like Les Gordon tinker with their tools to ensure that we get only the best of their genres.
 <br><br>
 On the other side, it is not only writing that  creates imagery; the opening track “Imagined Herbal Flows,” will help you form the perfect imagery you haven’t imagined yet… the rest is all yours to discover.
 That said, we wish you a very good morning and hope you have a good day ahead. </p>